 There is a difference.

 We cannot emphasis enough about the importance of using quality structural steel when it comes to the construction of your Texas metal building or carport system.
-Absolute Steel uses only American made steel in its tubular steel structures and for good reason.
+Absolute Steel uses only the highest quality steel in its tubular steel structures and for good reason.

 No one knows the integrity of steel like the factory that fabricates it every day.
 We form it, bend it, weld it, install it and we back all of our frame systems with a lifetime warranty.
 We use it in both the Classic System and our Engineered System and these are the reasons why:

 Think of corrosion to steel like you would termites to wood.

 The steel we use has a G90 galvanized coating, the competition uses a G60.
 That’s one third more in zinc coating protection from corrosion.